astorm/pestle/docs/magento2-composer.md

 We'll start by registering a folder for a new module.
 Our first step has nothing to do with pestle: We need to create a folder in our Magento project for our module, and then tell composer about it.
 To do this, run the following command from the root of your project

-    ...
+    $ mkdir -p extensions/pulsestorm-helloworld

 And then _add_ the following top level configuration to your `composer.json` file.

+    // File: composer.json

+    /* ... */
+    "repositories": [
+        /* ... */
+        {
+            "type": "path",
+            "url": "extensions/pulsestorm-helloworld"
+        }
+        /* ... */
+    ]
-    ...
+    /* ... */

-What we've done above is tell cmposer that the folder `...` [is a composer repository](https://getcomposer.org/doc/05-repositories.md).
+What we've done above is tell composer that the folder `extensions/pulsestorm-helloworld` [is a composer repository](https://getcomposer.org/doc/05-repositories.md).

 **Important:** This folder needs to be under your Magento root folder.
-While composer support absolute file paths for path based repositories, **Magento** will get super-confused if you try to have a module outside of its root folder.
+While composer supports absolute file paths for path based repositories, **Magento** will get confused if you try to have a module outside of its root folder.
 This folder can be named anything you like, but it's a good idea to develop a naming scheme like the one we have above so you can find individual module more easily in the future.

 ## Register our Folder

 Next, we'll want to tell pestle to use this folder for our new module.
 Run the following command.

-    //...
+    $ pestle.phar magento2:generate:register-package Pulsestorm_HelloWorld
+    Don't forget to add the following to your project's composer.json file.

+    {
+        "repositories": [
+            /*...*/,
+            {
+                "type":"path",
+                "url":"extensions/pulsestorm-helloworld"
+            }
+        ]
+    }

+and to install/require your module, which will create a symlink in your `vendor/` folder

+    composer require pulsestorm/helloworld dev-master

+Edited:
+    Pulsestorm_HelloWorld=>extensions/pulsestorm-helloworld
+    in package-folders

-This command will have two things.
-First, since `...` was an empty folder, it will create a skeleton `composer.json` file for you.
+This command will have do things.
+First, since `extensions/pulsestorm-helloworld` was an empty folder, it will create a skeleton `composer.json` file for you.

     //...